Before you start to plan your Disney World trip, you should first be familiar with the park itself.

 Disney Moderate Resorts offer something in the middle – good transportation, nice rooms, a variety of dining options, and middle-tier pricing.
 There’s really a resort for everyone’s budget at Disney World.

 There are a number of perks when you stay at a Disney World Resort.
-For starters, you receive free shuttle transfers to and from the Orlando International Airport and access to Extra Magic Hours.
 Plus, each hotel has direct access to Disney’s free transportation system (buses, boats, and monorails).

 Disney resort hotels tend to have much more in the way of recreation options in comparison to off-site hotels (and a lot more Disney magic).